PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 exit(1)
 ```

-We created a simple fully connected net program and handled it to the fluid executor to run for 100 passes.
+We created a simple fully connected neural networks training program and handed it to the fluid executor to run for 100 passes.

 Now let's try to convert it to a distributed version to run in a cluster.

 #### Introducing parameter server

 As you see from the non-cluster version of training script, there is only one role in it: the trainer, who does the computing as well as holding parameters.
-In cluster training, since multi-trainers are working on the same task, they need one centralized the place to hold and distribute parameters.
-This centralized place is called Parameter Server in PaddlePaddle.
+In cluster training, since multi-trainers are working on the same task, they need one centralized place to hold and distribute parameters.
+This centralized place is called the Parameter Server in PaddlePaddle.

 ![parameter server architect](src/trainer.png)

-Parameter Server in fluid does not only hold parameters but also assigned with part of the program.
+Parameter Server in fluid does not only hold parameters but is also assigned with a part of the program.
 Trainers communicate with parameter servers via send/receive OPs.
 For more tech detail, please refer to this [document](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/dist_refactor/distributed_architecture.md).

 Now we need to create program for both trainers and parameter servers, the question is how?